fraunhofer-iais/parma_light/resources/APIDOC.md

 ## Usage

-- the backend server is run by calling `./admin.sh backend`.
+- the backend server is run by calling `./admin.sh --backend`.
 This starts the backend server listening at port `8080`
-- then the CLI is run by calling `./admin.sh cli`.
+- then the CLI is run by calling `./admin.sh --frontend`.
 It enters into a toplevel loop, reading a command and then executing it by calling the matching endpoint of the backend server.

 ## Commands of the CLI